lindleyw/autonav/readme.txt

      postid="123"    Displays images or subpages attached to the page(s) or post(s) with the given ID, or comma-delimited list of IDs, instead of the current page or post.
 Can also select posts in category/tag/author.

-Parameters not specified will be taken from the values set in the WordPress admin panel.

 In addition to a numeric postid, you may select posts as follows: